briana-barajas/ccber-plethodontids-sdm/README.md

-# Species Distribution Modeling for California Slender Salamander
+# Species Distribution Modeling for Black-bellied Slender Salamander

-Independent research project, creating and assessing species distribution models for the California Slender salamander (*Batrachoseps attenuatus*).
+Independent research project, creating and assessing species distribution models for the Black-bellied Slender Salamander (*Batrachoseps nigriventris*).
 The goal is to assess the performance of species distribution models given high-resolution raster data over a small spatial scale (6-hectare plots).

 ## Progress